Pancake: Sweden and Norway

 Nordic pancakes are similar to French-style crêpes.
 In some Nordic countries, they are served with jam or fruit, often lingonberry or strawberry jam as a dessert with a variety of savoury fillings.
-Traditional Swedish variations can be exotic.
 Besides the usual thin pancakes, called pannkakor, which resemble the French crêpes and, often served with whipped cream and jam, are traditionally eaten for lunch on Thursdays with pea soup, the Swedish cuisine also has plättar — very small pancakes, which resemble tiny English pancakes, and are usually fried in a special pan called a "plättlagg", a sort of frying pan with indentations to allow for several (normally seven) to be made at once.
 Another type of pancake is the ugnspannkaka (oven pancake), which is very thick and resembles German pancakes and is baked in the oven.
 There is also a variant that includes fried pork in the batter, fläskpannkaka (pork pancake).

 Potato pancakes called raggmunk contain shredded raw potato, and may contain other vegetables (sometimes the pancake batter is omitted, producing rårakor).
 Raggmunk and rårakor are traditionally eaten with pork rinds and lingonberry jam.
 A special Swedish pancake is saffron pancake from Gotland, made with saffron and rice, baked in the oven.
 It is common to add lemon juice to the sugar for extra taste.
 The pancakes are often served after a soup.
 Another special "Swedish pancake" is the äggakaka (eggcake), also called skånsk äggakaka (Scanian eggcake), which is almost like an ordinary Swedish pancake but it is a lot thicker and also much more difficult to make due to the risk of burning it.
 It is made in a frying pan, is about 1+1/2 to 2 in thick, and is served with lingonberries and bacon.
 The Norwegian variety is commonly eaten for dinner, traditionally with bacon, jam (typically bilberry) or sugar.